sonarct/Javascript-pseudo-3D-rotator/README.md

 # Simple drag'n'rotate widget
-My very first test task for the web-development company

-You can try it [here](https://sonarct.github.io/rotator)

-I've used a bunch of pre-rendered pictures of the glove.
-Have made its rotation smoothly and added some flying blocks around.
+I used a bunch of pre-rendered pictures of the glove.
+Added them effect of smooth rotation and some flying blocks around.

+To run project, please, clone repo.
+Then

+> cd rotator
+> npm i
+> npm build
+> npm start

+And check result on [localhost:8080](http://localhost:8080)

+Thank you